SARSteer: Safeguarding Large Audio-Language Models via Safe-Ablated Refusal Steering: Introduction

 To address these challenges, we propose an inference-based alignment framework, \textbf{S}afe-\textbf{A}blated \textbf{R}efusal \textbf{Steer}ing (\textbf{SARSteer}), for LALMs.
 SARSteer targets both the failure of steering audio modality and the over-refusal issue observed in prompt-based defenses.
 It consists of two key components: 1) \textbf{Text-derived refusal steering.} Instead of contrasting harmful and safe speech inputs, which suffer from distributional gap, SARSteer extracts refusal vectors directly from textual refusal prompts (\eg, \textit{“I cannot assist with that”}).
 These vectors capture safety-aligned semantics in intermediate activations and provide a modality-agnostic direction for enhancing harmful-query rejection.
 2) \textbf{Decomposed safe-space ablation.} To mitigate over-refusal on benign queries, SARSteer employs a projection correction step.
 Specifically, we use \textit{principal component analysis} (PCA) on safe samples to identify the dominant subspace of benign semantics, and then ablate this component from the refusal vector.
 This ensures that refusal steering acts only on harmful directions while preserving safe responses.
 By jointly leveraging these two components, SARSteer avoids costly fine-tuning, operates entirely at inference time, and establishes a principled defense strategy for LALMs that is robust against harmful inputs while maintaining utility on benign ones.

-Our contributions are summarized as follows: \begin{itemize} \item \textbf{Empirical Findings.} We construct paired harmful–safe datasets in the speech domain and provide a systematic study of the representational differences between text and audio inputs, explaining the failure of direct activation steering transfer. \item \textbf{Methodology.} We introduce the first inference-time defense framework for LALMs, based on text-derived refusal steering and decomposed safe-space ablation, filling the gap of broad LALMs applications and the scarcity of the specified safety alignment. \item \textbf{Evaluation.} Extensive experiments demonstrate that our method significantly improves harmful-query refusal while maintaining overall utility, achieving a more favorable trade-off between safety and usability. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We construct paired harmful–safe datasets in the speech domain and provide a systematic study of the representational differences between text and audio inputs, explaining the failure of direct activation steering transfer. \item We introduce an effective inference-time defense framework for LALMs, based on text-derived refusal steering and decomposed safe-space ablation, filling the gap of broad LALMs applications and the scarcity of the specified safety alignment. \item Extensive experiments demonstrate that our method significantly improves harmful-query refusal while maintaining overall utility, achieving a favorable trade-off between safety and usability. \end{itemize}

+\paragraph{Conflict of Interest Disclosure.} The authors declare no financial conflicts of interest related to this work.